pumbaasdad/system-restore/README.md

                machine being provisioned.
    * `mode` - The permissions that the file will have.
 Defaults to the default `umask` on the machine being configured.
    * `notify` - Optional.
 The name of an ansible handler to be run when this file is modified.
+   * `vars` - Optional.
+A dictionary of variables that should be passed to the template task used to create the file.
+              If provided, the variables wile be available in a variable named `file_vars`
  * `nas_directories`
    * `path` - The path to the directory on the NAS.
    * `volume` - Optional.
 The name that should be assigned to this directory when being used as a docker volume.